Applied Exoskeleton Technology: A Comprehensive Review of Physical and Cognitive Human-Robot Interaction: Introduction

-To the authors’ best knowledge, most published surveys in this field are either on a specific type of exoskeleton, e.g. active lower-limb exoskeletons \cite{Rupal2017}, or are focused on a particular area related to these devices, e.g. control \cite{Kiguchi2007}, pattern recognition \cite{Scheme2011} classification \cite{Oskoei2008}.
-This survey aims to investigate the design background and development of state-of-the-art exoskeleton technology regardless of their intended use \cite{Lo2012a, Toxiri2019, Li2018, Bosch2016, Kiguchi2007a, Wehner2013}, utilised technology \cite{Oskoei2008, Jali2016}, or target body parts \cite{Li2018, Oskoei2008, Rupal2017}.
-As part of this research, several examples will be provided to support the discussion on the design and technical aspects of this technology.
+\looseness=-1 The review of published surveys has shown that most of them report either a specific type of exoskeleton, e.g. active lower-limb exoskeletons \cite{Sun2022}, or a particular subsystem of these devices, e.g. control \cite{Kiguchi2007}, pattern recognition \cite{Young2014} classification \cite{Kang2022}.
+The current survey investigates the design background and development of state-of-the-art exoskeleton technology regardless of their intended use \cite{Toxiri2019, Li2018, Bosch2016, Wehner2013}, utilised technology \cite{Jali2016}, or target body parts \cite{Li2018, Kang2022, Sun2022}.
+More specifically, assistive technology comprises different levels of physical and cognitive Human-Robot Interaction (HRI).
+As part of this research, various realisations of HRI with both simple and intelligent implementation will be investigated and several examples will be provided to support the discussion on the design, technical aspects, and limitations mitigation for HRI.